 #2: Mold Growth

 Mold growth on the walls of your home is another telltale sign that you could have some major sewer line problem.
 If you notice trails of watermarks (no pun intended) on your walls or ceiling, there could be a seepage somewhere, do not hesitate to call for professional help.
-Mold thrives in a moist environment and they spread pretty quick.
+Mold thrives in a moist environment and spread pretty quickly.
 Worse still they are harmful to your health, so take them seriously when seen.

 #3: An Awful Sulfuric Smell

 Do not worry there is no malevolent spirit in your home.
-Feces smell like sulfur so if you notice this smell often in your home, tit may be emanating from the sewer line.
+Feces smell like sulfur so if you notice this smell often in your home, it may be emanating from the sewer line.
 It could mean that there is a crack somewhere in the sewer line as your septic tank outside is designed to be airtight.
-If there is any crack to the sewage system, the foul smell of waste would find its way through the drains and into your home.
+If there is any crack in the sewage system, the foul smell of waste would find its way through the drains and into your home.
 No need to call an exorcist for this one, only a company that has experience in repairing a sewer line.